spajak/neat-button-scan/README.md

 $ .\nbs.ps1
 ```

-You shoul see something like:
+Scanner should start scanning and you should see, in the end, something like:

 ```
 Scanning to D:\Home\Documents\From-Scanner\img-023.tiff ...